ministryofjustice/aws-root-account/README.md

 The Ministry of Justice AWS Organization integrates with a number of [AWS services that work with Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html), enabling centralized governance, security, and automation across all member accounts.

-This section lists **all AWS services known to support integration with AWS Organizations**, showing which are **enabled** for the MoJ Organization.
+This section lists **all AWS services known to support integration with AWS Organizations**, showing which are **enabled** for the MOJ Organization.

 Each service is grouped by category and includes: